Back to PRESS KIT

 Bio:

-Jimmy Davidson (acoustic guitar/vocals) and Rob Brown (electric guitar/vocals) write songs about t-shirt shops, Mississippi highways, weddings, and antique televisions.
+Jimmy Davidson (acoustic guitar/vocals) and Rob Brown (electric guitar/vocals) write songs about t-shirt shops, Mississippi highways, weddings, and life on container ships, among other things.
 Jimmy draws from his work experiences and flips through Bryan Garner’s Dictionary of Modern American Usage for inspiration, while Rob’s muse is his latent desire to be a truck driver (he is, in truth, a university professor).
 Jimmy used to play toy drums and acoustic guitar with songwriter Vic Chesnutt.
 Rich Crepeau (bass guitar, PhD) plays bass and writes a sinister country-punk number his own self now and then.
 And, he’s on the Boone Board of Adjustment.
+Dave Brewer plays drums and sings harmonies.

 Rob Brown: electric guitar, vocals